 For further information see Profiling and Data Analysis;

-- Manage our business operations, including by carrying out internal audits, financial analysis and accounting, producing management information and performing administrative activities in connection with the services we provide;
+- Manage our business operations, including by carrying out internal audits, quality assurance and training, financial analysis and accounting, producing management information and performing administrative activities in connection with the services we provide;

 - Manage commercial risk, including by taking out and maintaining appropriate insurance and reinsurance;

 - Comply with applicable legal, regulatory and professional obligations, including cooperating with regulatory bodies, e.g. the ICO, FCA and PRA, MIB and government authorities, to comply with law enforcement and to manage legal claims;

 - Identify and support individuals requiring additional support, to help us better meet your needs and to comply with regulatory guidance about how we meet your needs.
 Sometimes you or a third party may tell us that you have additional support requirements, and in other cases we may infer this from your Personal Information and our interactions with you;